nchucvml/CSFT/datasets/GlaS/test/img.md

-Put GlaS training images into this directory.
+Put GlaS testing images into this directory.